Kaisaan/projects/README.md

 **Info**: Popful Mail is one of the more underrated titles by Nihon Falcom.
 There are multiple versions released but the only one that was officially localized (though poorly translated) was the Sega CD version.
 The PCE-CD version of the game is also popular and recently Forrealsyall made a full [translated playthough](https://www.youtube.com/playlist?list=PLj4ote4X6Yf5svx1ZDcXNomVAGbjJB7NJ) of the game.
 Which made me interested in trying to hack it to insert their translation.
 Big thanks to [X-pert74](https://bsky.app/profile/x-pert74.bsky.social) for bringing this to my attention!
 **Progress**: I found the game's text and managed to edit it.
 But the font is very large it would be ideal to support ASCII encoding.
 **Notes**: Game uses Shift-JIS encoding.
-**Status**: I'm technically actively working on this.
-I will need to look more into this.
+**Status**: I will need to look more into this as I'm not very familliar with HuC6280 assembly.

 # Wild Arms: Alter Code F (PS2) Relocalization
 **Info**: The only *Wild Arms* game I've played is the first *Wild Arms* but I'm interested in playing the other games too, including its remake on the PS2.
 Thanks to [Lime](https://bsky.app/profile/limetimebaby.bsky.social) for letting me know that the game's script could use a better translation, or at least be editted to sound better.
 The original Japanese release also had voices for the characters in battles that were removed in the English localization so I want to try to restore those voices.